noh-lab/burk-browser/README.md

 # About

 This project uses a modified version of [Jbrowse](https://github.com/GMOD/jbrowse) to display information about the Burkholderia genome.
-This instance of Jbrowse is using Node.js (v10.23.1) and the Express framework (v4.15.4) compiled with yarn (v1.22.20) for the front end.
-The backend of the application is based fully in static JSON files used to represent various genomic features and rendered in real time by the browsers' front-end.
+This instance of Jbrowse is using Node.js (v10.23.1) and the Express framework (v4.15.4) compiled with yarn (v1.22.20) for the front-end.
+The back-end of the application is based in static JSON files used to represent various genomic features and rendered in real time by the browsers' front-end.
 These files are generated using either prebuild Jbrowse Perl (v5.26.3) scripts or custom built Python (v3.6.8) scripts.
 The front-end is served by a Centos 8 server running Nginx (v1.14.1) and available at [burk.colby.edu](burk.colby.edu).